netscaler/citrix-adc-aws-cloudformation/templates/standalone/3nic/README.md

 - 1 Elastic IP for Management interface `User has option not to create these EIPs`

 ## Pre-requisites
+> If VPC, subnets, iGateway do not already exists and ADCs are to be provisioned on fresh resources, refer [vpc-infra](../../../vpc-infra/) to create the prequisite infra
 The CloudFormation template requires sufficient IAM previliges to create IAM roles, beyond normal EC2 full privileges.
 The user of this template also needs to [accept the terms and subscribe to the AWS Marketplace product](https://aws.amazon.com/marketplace/pp/B00AA01BOE/) before using this CloudFormation template.
 <p>The following should be present</p>
 - VPC connected to Internet Gateway